Year 11 Drama Units 1 and 2

 In this unit you will:

-- learn about a range of performance styles
+- Learn about performance styles

-- develop performance skills
+- Analyse professional performance

 What skills do you need?